 ≥500 to <5000 cells/mL Microcystis aeruginosa or biovolume equivalent of >0.04 to <0.4 mm³/L for the combined total of all cyanobacteria.

 |≥5000 to <50 000 cells/mL Microcystis aeruginosa or biovolume equivalent of ≥0.4 to <4 mm³/L for the combined total of all cyanobacteria where a known toxin producer is dominant in the total biovolume. |

 ≥0.4 to <10mm³/L for the combined total of all cyanobacteria where known toxin producers are not present.

 ≥50 000 cells/mL toxic Microcystis aeruginosa or biovolume equivalent of ≥4 mm³/L for the combined total of all cyanobacteria where a known toxin producer is dominant in the total biovolume.

 ≥10 mm³/L for total biovolume of all cyanobacterial material where known toxins are not present.

 cyanobacterial scums are consistently present.

-Sunwater regularly monitors and updates blue-green algae hazard levels for its water storages, as per the NHMRC guideline and in accordance with Department of Natural Resources, Mines and Energy (DNRME) requirements.
+Sunwater monitors and updates blue-green algae hazard levels for its water storages, as per the NHMRC guideline and in accordance with Department of Natural Resources, Mines and Energy (DNRME) requirements.